jeetsukumaran/DendroPy/doc/sumtrees.rst

 Copyright, License and Warranty
 ===============================

-Copyright |copy| 2008 Jeet Sukumaran.
+SumTrees is |copy| 2008 Jeet Sukumaran.
+DendroPy is |copy| 2008 Jeet Sukumaran and Mark Holder.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as